NUS-HPC-AI-Lab/DD-Ranking/methods/DC-DSA-DM/readme.md

-# DC
+# DC-DSA-DM

-We provide all the commands to reproduce the D4M results.
+We provide all the commands to reproduce the results of DC, DSA and DM.
 For instructions on how to setup the code, please see [instructions](instructions.md).

 # DC
 ```